New York Neighborhoods

 At once the heart of the city and the most congested part of Manhattan.
 Packed with skyscrapers and minutes from Times Square, Broadway theaters, and high-end restaurants, Midtown West epitomizes an integral part of New York.
 Also, it is relatively close to other landmarks like Grand Central, the Empire State Building, Rockefeller center and of course the famous Fifth avenue shops.
 Although albeit a more touristy experience, this neighborhood is a must for first-time visitors.

 A hub of contemporary art and arguably housing the largest and most influential LGBTQ community in the city, Chelsea offers great nightlife, art exhibits, affordable restaurants and numerous shopping venues.
-Be sure to check out Chelsea Market's amazing urban food hall, prefect for lunch while you shop the stores.
+Be sure to check out Chelsea Market's amazing urban food hall, perfect for lunch while you shop the stores.

 Partitioned into Union Square, Gramercy Park, and Flatiron, this district encompasses the best of New York.
 Bustling streets bend towards quiet afternoon strolls in this historic neighborhood.
 Unencumbered by midtown's skyscrapers, Flatiron offers iconic architecture, great shopping, theater, and dining while putting you minutes away from Union Square and the city's major subway lines.

 Historically known as an artist haven, "the Village" was also the birthplace of both the Beat and ‘60s counterculture movements, as well as the modern LGBTQ movement.
-Known for it's winding streets, intimate cafes and brownstone buildings, the neighborhood preserves it's historic charm and offers a truly local experience of New York City.
-It is also one the city's most popular nightlife destinations, packed with bars, restaurants and nightclubs.
+Known for its winding streets, intimate cafes and brownstone buildings, the neighborhood preserves it's historic charm and offers a truly local experience of New York City.
+It is also one the city's most popular nightlife destinations, packed with bars, restaurants, and nightclubs.

-Declared a National Historic Landmark and lined with the world’s largest concentration of cast-iron architecture, upscale boutiques, restaurants and streets paved with Belgian blocks, the refined charm of SoHo is strictly high-end.
+Declared a National Historic Landmark and lined with the world’s largest concentration of cast-iron architecture, upscale boutiques, restaurants, and streets paved with Belgian blocks, the refined charm of SoHo is strictly high-end.
 SoHo is also known for hosting numerous art fares during the early months of Summer and Fall.
 This neighborhood is also just minutes from New York's Chinatown.
 Famously known for its authentic restaurants, Chinese markets, and high-end designer knock-offs!

 Lower East Side

 Adjacent to the more residential TriBeCa, home of the famous Tribeca Film Festival, the Lower East Side (or LES) offers a true taste of Downtown life.
-Boasting some of the city's coolest bars, busiest nightclubs and hip restaurants, LES is a quintessential New York nightlife stop.
+Boasting some of the city's coolest bars, busiest nightclubs, and hip restaurants, LES is a quintessential New York nightlife stop.
 Although a little more inaccessible through public transportation, This neighborhood is worth the cab ride.

 A vibrant daytime community for affordable brunch spots and beautiful parks and lively nightlife destination.
 Find swanky cocktail bars, indulgent beer halls, or try some the areas hotter clubs for an all night party.
 For a more bohemian East Village experience be sure to take a stroll on St. Marks street, lined with funky shops, affordable bars, and some great one-dollar pizza.